blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/Notes/NI_Comparison_intro.md

 what remains of the gap after we account for the "demographic" part, coming from national-level turnout among different types of voters combined with the demographic makeup of the state.
-To do this we compute four post-stratifications–
-VOC and WHNV turnout with and without state/race interaction (SRI)– then take the appropriate differences.
+To do this we compute four post-stratifications–VOC and WHNV turnout with and without state/race interaction (SRI)– then take the appropriate differences.
 If we do this in the same Monte-Carlo model fit we can also estimate a confidence interval for that difference.